A Golden Rule for Graduate School

-Avid readers of our blog may recognize this as a classic post from 2014 that has lost none of its relevance.
-Enjoy this reprise of Dean Kendrick's advice and make a decisive commitment to your professional development in 2016.
+Avid readers of our blog may recognize this as a classic post that has lost none of its relevance.
+Enjoy this reprise of Dean Kendrick's advice and make a decisive commitment to your professional development in the new year.

-How seriously do I take the graduate student who always registers for an event and never attends without any explanation?
+How seriously do I take the graduate student that always registers for an event and never attends without any explanation?
 When that same student applies for a graduate internship, am I to believe that these rude habits will not persist?
-What do I say when I receive a reference phone call for a graduate student who exhibits unprofessional behavior?
+What do I say when I receive a reference phone call for a graduate student that exhibits unprofessional behavior?
 Ah, the dilemmas of an assistant dean!

 Missing appointments, activities, and engagements can be as grave as missing a deadline or an assignment in your department.
 Don’t let the fact that you are not receiving a grade lead you to practice behaviors that are negative for your reputation.
 Life happens, but never become too busy to practice gentility in spite of how busy or out-of-sorts you may be.